RLJ Companies

 The RLJ Companies is an American asset management firm owned by entrepreneur Robert Louis Johnson.
-After selling Black Entertainment Television in 2001, Johnson’s first company, he created RLJ Companies in Bethesda, Maryland.
-The company’s network includes hotel real estate investment, private equity, financial services, asset management, insurance services, car dealerships, sports and entertainment, and video lottery terminal (VLT) gaming.
+After selling Black Entertainment Television in 2001, Johnson's first company, he created RLJ Companies in Bethesda, Maryland.
+The company's network includes hotel real estate investment, private equity, financial services, asset management, insurance services, car dealerships, sports and entertainment, and video lottery terminal (VLT) gaming.
 The company is headquartered in Bethesda and has additional offices in Charlotte, North Carolina; Little Rock, Arkansas; Los Angeles, California; San Juan, Puerto Rico, and Monrovia, Liberia.

 History

 Robert L. Johnson founded The RLJ Companies in 2002 in Bethesda, Maryland.
-Johnson serves as chairman of the company.
+Johnson is chairman of the company.
 Previous to founding The RLJ Companies, Johnson owned BET, which he sold to Viacom in 2001.
 He remained on at BET as its CEO through 2006.

 In 2001, Johnson and Tom Baltimore started RLJ Lodging Trust with six hotels.
 RLJ Lodging Trust started as RLJ Development and changed its name when it went public on the New York Stock Exchange under RLJ on May 13, 2011.
-The company operates in 21 states with 149 hotels under global brands including Courtyard by Marriott, Hilton Garden Inn, Hyatt Place and Embassy Suites Hotels.
+The company operates in 21 states with 97 hotels under global brands including Courtyard by Marriott, Hilton Garden Inn, Hyatt Place and Embassy Suites Hotels.
 In 2008, RLJ Companies formed a partnership with Global Building Solutions to build a 78-room luxury resort and spa in Monrovia, Liberia.
 The RLJ Kendeja Resort & Villas opened in March 2009.
-Thomas J. Baltimore Jr. served as president and CEO of RLJ Lodging Trust until his resignation on April 27, 2016, so that he could assume a similar role with Hilton's REIT.
+Thomas J. Baltimore Jr. was president and CEO of RLJ Lodging Trust until his resignation on April 27, 2016, so that he could assume a similar role with Hilton's REIT.
 Ross H. Bierkan was appointed CEO on August 1, 2016.